How to Build a Blackberry Trellis: a simple way to grow thornless blackberries

 Build the Blackberry Trellis

 To construct the trellis, measure out the length that you’re building the entire structure.
 Each blackberry bush will need at least six feet on either side to stretch out its canes.
 That’s why I have my posts spaced out about seven feet apart.
-Any more than this and I think the wires would sag too much.
+In the newer version of this that I built at home, the posts are ten feet apart.

 Sink each post two feet in the ground and firm it in really well.
-If you want really solid posts then you might want to consider concreting them in.
+If you want really solid posts, then you might want to consider concreting them in.
 I’ll be doing this over the winter since my posts have moved quite a bit this summer.
-The two posts on either end of the trellis have pulled inwards, causing the wire to sag in some places.
+The two posts on either end of the trellis have started leaning inwards, causing the wire to sag in some places.

 How to build a Blackberry Trellis: a simple way to grow thornless blackberries.
 Wood, wire, and eyelet screws are all you need to build a simple blackberry trellis.
 This is an inexpensive way to grow thornless blackberries in the vegetable garden.
 There's a video showing how I built mine at the end of this piece #growyourown #vegetablegarden #diygarden #blackberries #gardening #gardeningtips